 On May 20, the Greek hero Papaflessas decided to repulse the Egyptians himself.
 With a force of 3,000 Greeks, Papaflessas marched south to attack Ibrahim.
 However, half of his men unfortunately deserted when they saw the Egyptian Army approaching.

 Ibrahim was leading a force of over 6,000 soldiers.
-Papaflessas provided an eloquent speech that shored up the morale of the remaining Greeks who had decided to stay and fight.
+Papaflessas gave an eloquent speech that shored up the morale of the remaining Greeks who had decided to stay and fight.

 As the Egyptians attacked, the Greeks bravely held their positions but were eventually overwhelmed.
 About 1,000 Greeks, including Papaflessas, fell.